EarlSpiritRoo/EarlSpiritRoo/README.md

 ##  𝓗𝓮𝓵𝓵𝓸 🌊

 # 🦉⋆｡˚ ✦ I’m 7L ✦ ˚｡⋆
 A Computer Science student and aspiring developer who’s building small tools, experimenting with web tech, and slowly leveling up one commit at a time.
-- MSc Computer Science student
-- E-commerce & customer service human slowly mutating into a dev
-- Currently building: a customer service helper for social media responses & other workflow automations
-- Goal: become a solid web dev who can ship useful tools, not just pretty GitHub squares
+- Goal: L

 ---